 How Can I Learn If My Neighborhood Is Scheduled For Undergrounding, Or Start A Rule 20C Project?

 You should contact your local city or county government offices to find out if your neighborhood is scheduled for a Rule 20 project or to learn the process used in your locality for Rule 20A and Rule 20B projects.
-To find out how to begin a Rule 20C project, contact Tina Taverner at (951) 928-8264.
+To find out how to begin a Rule 20C project, contact Talisa Lee at (714) 285-4336.

 Will Power Outages Decrease After Undergrounding?
 Will Outages Be Longer Or Shorter?